 How Bronchial Thermoplasty Works

 The Alair® Bronchial Thermoplasty System (the “Alair System”) delivers thermal energy to the airway wall in a precisely controlled manner in order to reduce excessive airway smooth muscle (ASM).
 Reducing airway smooth muscle decreases the ability of the airways to constrict, thereby reducing the frequency of asthma attacks.

 The BT Procedure

 BT is a minimally invasive bronchoscopic procedure performed in three outpatient procedure visits, each treating a different area of the lungs and scheduled approximately three weeks apart.
 After all three procedures are performed, the bronchial thermoplasty treatment is complete.
-The procedures are performed at Providence Health Center by Dr. Maydee A. Rosario and Dr. Boris A. Murillo, both of Waco Lung Associates.
+The procedures are performed at Ascension Providence by Dr. Maydee A. Rosario and Dr. Boris A. Murillo, both of Waco Lung Associates.

 BT Complements Asthma Medications

 BT is expected to complement current asthma maintenance medications by providing long-lasting asthma control and improving asthma-related quality of life of patients with severe asthma.

 BT Benefits and Risks

 Benefits of BT